halcyondude/k8s-rucksack/macos-docker-cluster/README.md

 ### Enable Kubernetes Support

-I prefer to allow the containers via normal docker commands.
+I prefer to allow the containers to not be hidden from normal docker commands.
+YMMV.

 ![dockerce_enable-k8s](img/dockerce-k8s-tab.png)